 A Pharmacy Degree is Highly Versatile

 A pharmacy program prepares you to succeed in a variety of settings.
-You may start your career in one setting; realize it isn’t for you, then transition to a completely different practice area.
+You may start your career in one setting; realize it isn’t for you, then transition to a different practice area.
 Medical residencies, however, typically follow a specific tract and lead to dermatology, surgery, or pediatrics.
 There’s no easy pathway for a critical care physician who experienced a large degree of burnout to suddenly become a dermatologist.

-Not only can a pharmacist move between or across positions easily, the variety of careers a pharmacist can pursue with a pharmacy education is quite robust as well.
+Not only can a pharmacist move between or across positions easily, but the variety of careers a pharmacist can pursue with a pharmacy education is quite robust as well.
 While the typical student with a pharmacy degree will find himself or herself in one of two settings upon graduation, the student is certainly not limited to just these two arenas.

 Common Workplaces for PharmD Graduates